jcubic/lips/docs/docs/lips/extension.md

 ;; ==> 10+20i
 ```

-Since it's a macro it evaluate at parse time:
+Since it's a macro, it evaluates at parse time:

 ```scheme
 (lips.parse "##(10 20)")
 ;; ==> #(10+20i)
 ```

-With splice syntax extension you can limit the number of arguments (remember that LIPS don't check
+With splice syntax extension, you can limit the number of arguments (remember that LIPS doesn't check
 [arity](https://en.wikipedia.org/wiki/Arity)).

 ```scheme